Generative Action Tell-Tales: Assessing Human Motion in Synthesized Videos: Experiments

 \textbf{Which actions are difficult to generate for which model?} As shown in Fig.~\ref{fig:compare}, Wan2.2 consistently achieves the lowest (best) {\actionscore} and {\tempscore} for most actions.
 However, a video may depict the correct action while showing unrealistic motion.
-For instance, Wan2.2 performs well on ``SoccerJuggling'' in {\actionscore} but poorly in {\tempscore}.
+For instance, Wan2.2 performs well on ``SoccerJuggling'' in {\actionscore} but relatively poorly in {\tempscore}.
 This gap aligns with human ratings\footnote{We report the average metric scores on the original 1–10 scale, computed across valid human raters (Sec.~\ref{sec:human_eval}) for each video.}, where the human scores are $8.4$ for {\actionname} and $7.6$ for {\tempname}, suggesting that viewers perceived the action as semantically correct but noticeably less natural.
-In contrast, Runway-Gen4 surpasses Wan2.2 and other models on ``BodyWeightSquats'' for both metrics. \underline{Thus, no single model dominates across all actions.} \\
+In contrast, Runway-Gen4 surpasses all models on ``BodyWeightSquats'' for both metrics. \underline{Thus, no single model dominates across all actions.} \\

-\textbf{Are some actions universally harder to generate?} We examine whether certain actions are consistently more difficult for generative models.
-Notably, actions such as ``Shotput'' and ``ThrowDiscus'' are challenging across all five models, which show high (i.e., poor) {\actionscore} and {\tempscore} scores in Fig.~\ref{fig:compare}.
+\textbf{Are some actions universally harder to generate?} From Fig.~\ref{fig:compare}, we note that actions such as ``Shotput'' and ``ThrowDiscus'' are challenging across all five models, which show high (i.e., poor) {\actionscore} and {\tempscore} scores in Fig.~\ref{fig:compare}.
 This suggests that complex, full-body rotational actions remain a common failure case for current generative models.
-In contrast, actions involving repetitive and less dynamic motion such as ``PushUps'' and ``PullUps'' are relatively easier to generate, as reflected by low scores in both metrics.
-This trend is illustrated in the t-SNE~\cite{tsne} visualization in Fig.~\ref{fig:tsne_clusters}: videos with higher human and automatic ratings (i.e. higher quality) cluster tightly around their class centroids (e.g., ``PullUp'' videos across models), while lower-quality generations appear further away (e.g., ``Shotput" videos across all models).
+In contrast, actions involving less dynamic motion such as ``PushUps'' and ``PullUps'' are relatively easier to generate, as reflected by low scores in both metrics.
+This trend is illustrated in the t-SNE~\cite{tsne} visualization in Fig.~\ref{fig:tsne_clusters}: videos with higher human and automatic ratings (i.e. higher quality) cluster tightly around their class centroids (e.g., ``PullUp''), while lower-quality generations appear dispersed away (e.g., ``Shotput'').